sara-st/introduction-to-image-analysis-fiji/README.md

 # Preparation

 1. Please remember to bring your laptop (and charger).
+2. Ensure your laptop can connect to WiFi networks outside your host institute ([eduroam](https://eduroam.org/) would be ideal) - check with your local IT support team if you're not sure.
-2. Please install the required software before the workshop - follow the installation instructions on [this page](Pages/Installation-Instructions.md).
+3. Please install the required software before the workshop - follow the installation instructions on [this page](Pages/Installation-Instructions.md).
-3. Download the workshop data by clicking on the link to the ZIP archive at the top of this page.
+4. Download the workshop data by clicking on the link to the ZIP archive at the top of this page.
-4. You will be assigned to a specific group, with whom you will be sitting - your group number will be displayed in the training room.
+5. You will be assigned to a specific group, with whom you will be sitting - your group number will be displayed in the training room.
-5. **PLEASE CONTACT SARA BEFORE THE WORKSHOP IF YOU ENCOUNTER ANY DIFFICULTIES WITH ANY OF THE ABOVE.**
+6. **PLEASE CONTACT US BEFORE THE WORKSHOP IF YOU ENCOUNTER ANY DIFFICULTIES WITH ANY OF THE ABOVE.**

 # Program